 Package Version Latest Type ------------ -------- -------- ----- asn1crypto 0.24.0 1.0.1 wheel awscli 1.16.253 1.16.255 wheel botocore 1.12.243 1.12.245 wheel cryptography 2.1.4 2.7 wheel idna 2.6 2.8 wheel ipaddress 1.0.17 1.0.22 wheel keyring 10.6.0 18.0.1 wheel keyrings.alt 3.0 3.1.1 wheel pygobject 3.26.1 3.34.0 sdist pyxdg 0.25 0.26 wheel rsa 3.4.2 4.0 wheel setuptools 39.0.1 41.4.0 wheel six 1.11.0 1.12.0 wheel wheel 0.30.0 0.33.6 wheel

-If you find your current version in the table, you can upgrade it with the following command:
+If you find your current version in the table, you can upgrade it using the following command:

 pip3 install --upgrade --user awscli